 - 1Grate the bar soap (Fels Naptha) into small strips and boil three to four cups of water in a pot.Advertisement

-- 2After grating the soap, put it in the pot and stir until the soap has melted away.Leave the mix to cool for about an hour.Advertisement
+- 2Leave the mix to cool for about an hour.After grating the soap, put it in the pot and stir until the soap has melted away.Advertisement

 - 4Mix the solution from the first step into the large bucket of hot water and stir.

-- 6Congrats!You've got yourself a batch of non-toxic laundry detergent.
-Leave to cool overnight and check it in the morning.Advertisement
+- 6You've got yourself a batch of non-toxic laundry detergent.
+Leave to cool overnight and check it in the morning.Congrats!Advertisement